Our Gift Economy Approach

 Why do we operate this way?

 A gift economy approach transforms the moment of economic exchange into a relational moment - your wellbeing and ours are brought together into shared consideration.
-We are brought into awareness of our inter-dependence, our shared humanity and our mutual longing for trust and cooperation: “I” and “you” become “we”.
 It creates a tiny microcosm of possibility; a world where we care for each other, where the implications of our economic choices are a little more visible to us, and where we are able to use our daily financial decisions as a way to meet needs and support each other.
-We do it this way because we want to:

 Our Gift To You

 All of our courses and services are offered as a gift.
 We put a lot of heart into creating our offerings, including a large amount of time, energy and passion.
-In this day of online separation, social media and AI, it is sometimes hard to know what you are getting when you register for a course.
-We would therefore like to explain some of the less visible, “behind the scenes” elements that go into our work:
+We would therefore like to let you know about some of the less visible, “behind the scenes” elements that go into our work:

 ♡ Expertise and experience

 We both have extensive training and expertise that underpin everything we teach.
-We are both internationally certified in Nonviolent Communication, and between us have years of training, qualifications and experience in nonviolent communication, psychology, mediation, neuroscience, research, community building and communication.
-This is our passion, our life’s work and our love.
+We are both internationally certified in Nonviolent Communication, and between us have years of training and experience in psychology, mediation, neuroscience, research, community building and communication.
+This is our passion and our life’s work.
 (Learn more about Sally and Jorinde).

 ♡ Research and development